LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 When you pay off a credit card and then close the account, you reduce your available credit and increase your credit utilization.
 Similarly, if you pay off your only car loan and close that account, you have one fewer type of account in your credit mix.
 Finally, paying off and closing an older account may reduce the average age of your overall credit history.
 (We’ll explore these scenarios in more detail below.)

-While none of these things is “bad” in financial terms, it temporarily counts against you in the world of credit scores.
+While none of these things is “bad” in financial terms, it could temporarily count against you in the world of credit scores.

 What Is Credit Utilization?